MTR Adtranz–CAF EMU: Airport Express stock

-Trains of Airport Express (AEL) were made up of 7 cars up until 2005.
+Trains of Airport Express (AEL) were made up of 7 cars (6 passenger cars and a luggage car) up until 2005.
 The total number of cars ordered was 88.
 To cope with the extra traffic demand derived from the opening of AsiaWorld–Expo station, an additional 'F2XX' car was added to each train to form a total of 8 cars.
 However, the 'K4XX' cars function as baggage container cars for bulky baggage checked in via the in-town check-in services at Hong Kong and Kowloon stations.

 Configuration of an AEL train is (Westbound) E1XX-F1XX-G1XX-H2XX-F2XX-G2XX-J4XX-K4XX (Eastbound).
 Except for 'K4XX' cars that have 5 doors on each side, all other cars in AEL have 2 doors on each side and 1 wheelchair space.
 Each passenger car is mounted with 2 LCD monitors at each end for broadcasting entertainment or tourist television programmes and train announcements, such as next-station broadcasts.

+In popular culture

+Two AEL CAF-Trains are featured in the film Shock Wave 2.
+The unit E104/K404 was destroyed by the explosives and the Davy Crockett bomb, the other one was damaged by the nuclear device's shockwave and stalled on the broken Tsing Ma Bridge.